Taxation of cryptocurrencies in 2026: when you pay tax and when you can use the exemption

 Tip for article

-Hint: We have covered what cryptocurrencies are, how they actually work or how they are mined in a separate article.
+We have discussed what cryptocurrencies are, how they actually work or how they are mined in a separate article.
 Read it and be clear about cryptocurrencies once and for all.

 Example: